ssilvius/website/content/why-traditional-validation-methods-fall-short.md

 All you need is yourself and 30-50 potential users from the demographics you *think* would use your product.
 No personas.
 No journey maps.
 That fancy stuff comes later, if at all.
 Keep it simple now, or you'll just cloud your judgment with complexity.

 1. Talk to these 30-50 people.
-Find them on Reddit, Slack channels, Discord, WhatsApp, or even on the street—wherever you'll find your core customers.
+Find them on Reddit, Slack channels, Discord, WhatsApp, or even on the street.
+Wherever you'll find your core customers, go to them.

-   **Pro tip:** When approaching these people, don't pitch your solution yet.
-That's a rookie mistake.
+   **Pro tip:** When approaching these people, don't pitch your solution yet. it's a trap!
 Just ask about their problems.
-Say something like, "I'm researching challenges people face with [problem area]" rather than "I'm building a tool that does X." Most people jump straight to solutions before truly understanding the problem.
+Say something like, *"I'm researching challenges people face with [problem area]"* rather than *"I'm building a tool that does X."* Most people jump straight to solutions before truly understanding the problem.
 Don't do that.
 Let them tell you what's broken before you try to fix it.

 2. As you talk with them, record everything.
 (I'm thinking about writing software for this purpose.)
 Capture voice, video, and save the pages where discussions take place.
 Put it all into a CRM-style spreadsheet or tracking tool.
 This allows you to summarize, categorize, and distill the three key things they all said would make their lives better.
 This is where your time investment is most valuable.